civictech-ie/counciltracker/README.md

 ![Test](https://github.com/civictech-ie/counciltracker/workflows/Test/badge.svg)

-An attempt at making this more resilient and robust using Elixir and a more opinionated Postgres schema.
+An attempt at making CouncilTracker.ie more robust with Elixir, Postgres, and event sourcing.